 The authors in the following (long list) visit New York City routinely.
 Perhaps they would enjoy a conference…a workshop…sponsored by APA Metro UDC and others.
-The question to the UD committee is who among them make sense on the “design” for change issue.
-Comment here or in the UDC website or the LinkedIn site.
+The question to the UD committee is who among them makes sense on the “design” for change issue.
+Comment here or on the UDC website or the LinkedIn site.

-Question One: How possible is it to locally (if not globally) alter fee structures to represent a new set of values (carbon reduced, energy saved, life cycle defined) and implement levels of public leadership that will effectively produce massive changes in the “live — work/play” behavior of humans over the next century?
+Question One: How possible is it to locally (if not globally) alter fee structures to represent a new set of values such as carbon reduced, energy saved, life cycle defined.?
+When will new levels of public leadership effectively encourage changes in the “live-work/play” behavior of humans over the next century that enhances their safety and self-esteem and well being?
 If not, why not?
-Get a handle on that, and the second question might be definable within AEC.
+Get a handle on that, and the second question might be fully definable within AEC.

-Question Two: Without doubt we live in a house that we all build, but unlike the other service professions, AEC produce places for hundreds, even thousands in each development event in increasingly massive domains that are interspersed with poorly linked, and unevaluated public realms.
+Question Two: Without a doubt, we live in a house that we all build, but unlike the other service professions, AEC produces places for hundreds, even thousands of private domains interspersed with poorly linked and unevaluated public realms.
+It has the name SLAP, for space left over after planning!
 How can this industry change the existing contours of civic representation in AEC?
-AEC is tragically invested in so few that is seems illogical not to address a greater sense of balance in the market if not, a broader social system for full participation.
+AEC is tragically invested in so few that it seems illogical not to address a greater sense of balance in the public-goods market if not, a broader social system for non-litigious support and participation.

-The first stage of a human crisis is generally denial.
-As a result, defining the first question offers hope for finding and accepting new methods for living on a sustainable earth.
+The first stage of a humanitarian crisis is generally denial.
+As a result, defining the first question offers hope for finding and accepting new methods for living sustainably on the earth.
 The second question is aimed at biological beings facing an ecological crisis that is not short term.
-It must be made quite clear that a focus on the technology of “live:work/play” will not define these ecological problems effectively.
-Essentially, there is no fix, without a establishing a vastly broader sense of responsibility.
+It must be made clear that a focus on the technology of “life: work/play” will not effectively define these ecological problems.
+Essentially, there is no fix without establishing a vastly broader sense of responsibility.

-Given this foundation several other questions require development as follows: What policy changes within New York would the following folks recommend? (fiscal, land use, zoning) How would they implement a regional strategy?
+Given this foundation, several other questions require development: What policy changes within New York would the following folks recommend? (fiscal, land use, zoning) How would they implement a regional strategy?

 Ecological Intelligence by Daniel Goleman